ualberta-mueller-group/MCGS/docs/style.md

 ### Structs/classes
 Generally, use structs for plain data structures, and classes for objects with more complicated semantics (i.e. methods, private/protected specifiers, non-trivial constructors, etc.).

-Within a struct/class, and within a given (possibly implicit) access specifier, methods should come before member variables:
+Within a struct/class, and within a given (possibly implicit) access specifier, methods should come before fields:
 ```
-struct some_struct
+class some_class
 {
 public:
     void some_method1();
     void some_method2();

-    int some_member1;
+    int some_field1;
-    int some_member2;
+    int some_field2;

 private:
     void _some_method3();

-    int _some_member3;
+    int _some_field3;
 };
 ```